Skip to main content

 Load Simulations can be configured via JSON Config file.

-Example 1: configuration for KeepConstant (Closed systems), where we control the number of concurrent users.
+Example 1: configuration for KeepConstant (Closed model), where we control the number of concurrent users.

 {